 “BuckeyeThon flipped a switch for me,” said O’Brien, now in his second year at the College of Medicine.
 “It’s given a whole new meaning to being a doctor.”

-O’Brien is a former president of BuckeyeThon, which raised a record $1.5 million this year (2017) to support children at the Hematology/Oncology/Bone Marrow Transplant Department at Nationwide Children's Hospital.
+O’Brien is a former president of BuckeyeThon, which raised a record $1.5 million in 2017 to support children at the Hematology/Oncology/Bone Marrow Transplant Department at Nationwide Children's Hospital.
 He knew about the fundraiser as a freshman, but he didn’t fully understand it until he was there as a sophomore in 2013, at the end of BuckeyeThon’s climactic overnight dance marathon, watching from a balcony as students below learned much money they had raised.
 The crowd chanted: “For the kids!”

 “Looking out over the sea of people and knowing that they’re all with you and behind this movement and have worked so tirelessly for this cause -- it was really something special,” he said.
 “It was something that I wanted and needed to have more of.”